nacys-projects/game-playing-agents/README.md

 # game-playing-agents
-Off-the-shelf implementations of typical strategic game-playing agents (min-max, alpha-beta pruning, etc.) and implementations of typical board games.
+Off-the-shelf, generic implementations of typical strategic game-playing agents (min-max, alpha-beta pruning, etc.), implementations of typical board games, and a RESTful API for playing those games against specific versions (different algorithms, parameters, etc.) of those agents.
+Probably should put the games and the API in their own repos.
+Something to think about in the future, I guess.